Hawk Eyes

-Hawk Eyes are a rock band from Leeds, England.
-They formed in late 2004 and released their official debut album Modern Bodies on 1 November 2010 through Brew Records.
+Hawk Eyes are an English rock band from Leeds, formed in 2004 and released their debut album Modern Bodies on 1 November 2010 through Brew Records.

 History

 Early years (2004–2010)

 The band played a part in the Leeds underground DIY metal and hardcore scene, amongst the local squats and dives.
 Some small CD splits and self-released CD-r's appeared during this time, all recorded with Ross Halden in his home basement studio Ghost Town Studios.
 Following years of house shows, small releases and self-organised tours, Brew Records picked up on the band and included them on their first release in 2007, a compilation entitled Volume 1 featuring other local bands part of the same DIY scene.
 This was to become a much stronger relationship as time passed.
 The band next decided to make an album of all the material they had to date and recorded it in sessions between Chris Fielding at Foel Studio in Wales and Jason Sanderson in Barnsley.
 Nottingham based label Sound Devastation released the self-titled debut on a limited run in 2008 and soon after Reid joined the band to complete the line-up and continue touring.
 The album and compilation both received great praise from the press.

 In mid-2008, the band decided to film their first music video for the track 'NASA Vs ESA' (taken from the self-titled debut) and shortly after its release local Leeds label Brew Records, offered to add Hawk Eyes to their growing roster (I Concur, Kong, These Monsters, Castrovalva).
 They saw the year out with further touring and writing.